 The Private Boater’s Guide to the Channel Islands

-We show fishing regulation boundaries like the 100-fathom rockfish depth limit, 40-fathom fishing boundaries within Cowcod Conservation Areas, Marine Protected Areas and rule summaries, as well as anchorages, public piers and landings, popular dinghy landings on the beach and much more.
+We show fishing regulation boundaries like the 40-fathom fishing boundaries within Cowcod Conservation Areas, Marine Protected Areas and rule summaries, as well as anchorages, public piers and landings, popular dinghy landings on the beach and much more.
 Fish and dive with confidence with our Channel Islands Boater’s Guide!

 Includes the following map titles: San Miguel Island, Santa Rosa Island, Santa Cruz Island, Anacapa Island, Santa Barbara Island, San Nicolas Island and Channel Islands Offshore.

 San Miguel, Santa Rosa, Santa Cruz, Anacapa and Santa Barbara islands are owned by the National Park Service and are open to the public to landing on the island.
 Facilities include campgrounds, ranger stations, visitor centers, fresh water sources, public piers, day-use areas, medical aid and hiking trails.
 We also include popular anchorages and dinghy landings so you can have the confidence to explore on your own terms.
 We print each island’s landing procedures and emergency contacts right on the map to make your visit as simple as possible.